bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **throttle**<**T**>(`duration`: number, `mode?`: [ThrottleMode](enums/throttlemode.md)): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Emits a value from the source Observable, then ignores subsequent source values for `duration` milliseconds.
+Returns an `ObservableLike` which emits a value from the source, then ignores subsequent source values for `duration` milliseconds.

 **Type parameters:**